developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-4/guide/settings/index.md

 ------

 ### Preferences
 The Preferences section controls keypress feedback, default layout and tab selections, and other aids to productivity.

+**NOTE: Enterprise Keyboard Designer 1.4 (and later) allows a custom keyboard layout to be selected as the default layout** in the device, to appear whenever an input field receives focus (**requires EKB 3.4 or later**).
+See the [EKD User Guide](/ekd/1-4/guide/usage/#iicreatelayouts) for more information.

-Default settings are shown here:
+**Default settings are shown here**:

 <img alt="" style="height:350px" src="ekb_prefs.png"/>
 <img alt="" style="height:91px" src="ekb1.6_prefs_crop.png"/>